Dubrovnik Old Town, Photo Source: www.pixabay.com

 Finally, see the tips on what you should pay attention to before the trip itself.

-Dubrovnik old town port, Photo Credit: VIP Holiday Booker
+Dubrovnik Old Town Port, Photo Credit: VIP Holiday Booker

 About Dubrovnik

-Dubrovnik is one of the most picturesque cities on the Adriatic Coast, with a rich historical and cultural heritage, fortified by city walls, characterized by a Mediterranean lifestyle where both locals and visitors feel at home.
+Dubrovnik is one of the most picturesque cities on the Adriatic Coast, with a rich historical and cultural heritage, fortified by city walls, and characterized by a Mediterranean lifestyle where both locals and visitors feel at home.

 Dubrovnik Banje Beach, Photo Credit: VIP Holiday Booker

-Dubrovnik is surely top tourist destination all over Croatia, and one of the most photographed old towns in Europe.
+Dubrovnik is surely a top tourist destination all over Croatia, and one of the most photographed old towns in Europe.

-While the stunning architecture and rich history are sure to impress any visitor, what takes your breath away are the vibes of the Mediterranean lifestyle and finding your own perfect corner to enjoy your morning coffee or glass of wine after a delicious lunch.
+While the stunning architecture and rich history are sure to impress any visitor, what takes your breath away are the vibes of the Mediterranean lifestyle and finding your perfect corner to enjoy your morning coffee or glass of wine after a delicious lunch.
 In addition, you are very likely to experience the outstanding hospitality of locals bursting with pride for their city.

 About the one-day trip to Dubrovnik from Split

-Private tour to Dubrovnik with the start from Split is always performed as full-day excursion, taking up 10-12 hours, depending on stops and preferences.
+Private tour to Dubrovnik with the start from Split is always performed as a full-day excursion, taking up 10-12 hours, depending on stops and preferences.

 Stradun-Pjaca, the main street in Dubrovnik Old Town